CoolProp/CoolProp/Web/coolprop/wrappers/Java/index.rst

 2. Expand the zip file you downloaded

 3. Add the ``bin`` folder of the JDK that you installed.
-For instance, add the following to ~/.profile:
+For instance, add this:

       export /path/to/java/SDK/bin:$PATH

-  to ~/.profile where the path ``/path/to/java/SDK/bin`` points to the absolute path appropriate to
+  to ~/.profile where the path ``/path/to/java/SDK/bin`` points to the absolute path for the ``bin`` folder of your Java installation.

 Windows
 -------

-Install MATLAB using installer downloaded from www.mathworks.com.
-As of version R2014a, both of 32-bit and 64-bit MATLAB is available
+Download and run the JDK installer from `Oracle downloads <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_.
+If you are in a 32-bit system, download the 32-bit system, else download the 64-bit version.

 Build
 -----